Rafa-Hoff/chess-java/README.md

 or
 C:\chess-java\bin (eclipse)

-# Open Git Bash terminal, and run the command
+# Open Git Bash terminal and run the command
 java application/Program

 # Play the game :)